Search the collections at the Center for Jewish History

 The collection contains papers of the Rochester, NY businessman and human rights activist Sanford A. Gradinger, who in 1978 co-founded the Andrei Sakharov International Committee to focus international attention on the prominent human rights activist Andrei Sakharov (repressed by the Soviet government), reunite separated Soviet Jewish families and demand the release of Soviet Jewish Refuseniks like Rimma Bravve and Ida Nudel.

-Papers of Rabbi Shaul Osadchey cover the period from the late 1960's to the early 1990's and reflect the activities of Houston Action for Soviet Jewry, co-founded by Rabbi Osadchey.
+The collection covers from the late 1960's to the early 1990's and reflects the activities of Houston Action for Soviet Jewry, co-founded by Rabbi Osadchey.
 The collection also contains print and near print materials from various American and European Soviet Jewry Movement organizations, and background information on the situation of Jews in the Soviet Union during that period.

-The Si Frumkin Papers include Mr. Frumkin's articles on the subject of the Holocaust, Israel, the Soviet Union and Soviet Jews from the mid- and the late 1980's, and a video interview with him and video recordings of several television programs related to the topic of Soviet Jewry.
-The documents include articles, news clippings and video recordings.
+The Si Frumkin Papers include his articles on the subjects of the Holocaust, Israel, the Soviet Union and Soviet Jews from the mid- and the late 1980's, a video interview with him, and video recordings of several television programs related to the topic of Soviet Jewry.

 Sylvia Weinberg Papers (P-928) [Digitized]